Kurk3/FrontendMentor/README.md

 ## How to run

 1. Install dependencies. (download requirements.txt)
 2. Run the project the app.py script
-3. Test the project on localhost.
+3. Test the project on localhost